Seannnnnnnnnnn/Algorithms/README.md

 # Algorithms
 A collection of algorithm and data structure implementations.
+As well as solutions to algorithmic problems.